-Property Acquisition.
-Within 45 days of acquisition of the Property, Grantee shall supply the District with a final settlement statement, deed, or other similar document indicating the Property has been acquired and that the grant has been expended.
+- Property Acquisition.
+Within 45 days of acquisition of the Property, Grantee shall supply the District with a final settlement statement, deed, or other similar document indicating the Property has been acquired and that the grant (and match) has been expended. - 2.
+[If grant and/or match includes rest/dev.]Quarterly.

-Quarterly.
 After the Work Plan is approved, Grantee shall complete and submit no less frequently than quarterly, a Performance Report (PR) demonstrating Grantee's progress under its approved Work Plan.
 The PR shall be in a form acceptable to the District's General Manger and shall include (i) a summary of the current status of the Project; (ii) a description of any challenges encountered within the reporting period; (iii) percent of the Project implemented; and (iv) percent of the match expended.